by Rita Wilhelm

 Hair color also has been found to influence the levels of copper in the hair.
 At this time, hair copper measurement appears unreliable for clinical application.

-As I mentioned before, copper has a rich history of being used as a healing agent.
+Copper has a rich history of being used as a healing agent.

 The first recorded medical use of copper is found in the Smith Papyrus, which is an Egyptian medical text, written between 2600 and 2200 B.C.
 It records the use of copper to sterilize chest wounds and to sterilize drinking water.
 (R)